-Other software packages, like SketchUp, Rhino, and 3ds Max, are excellent modeling applications.
-However, these modeling applications don't have the ability to document your design for construction, nor can they be leveraged downstream.
-While these tools are not BIM, they can still play a role in a BIM workflow; many architects use them to generate concept models, which can then be brought into a BIM application and progress through design, analysis, and documentation.
+Other software packages, such as SketchUp, Rhinoceros, Autodesk Alias Design Studio, Autodesk Maya, and Autodesk 3ds Max, are all excellent 3D modeling applications.
+While they can produce either quick 3D concepts or conceptually complex geometrical shapes, these modeling applications don't have the ability to document fully your design for construction, nor can they be leveraged downstream.
+Note, though, that even if these tools are not BIM, they can still play a role in a BIM workflow; many architects use them to generate concept models that can then be brought into a BIM application and progress through design, analysis, and documentation.
 If you prefer to work with other tools for concept modeling, doing so isn't a problem.
-When the design starts to gel, import the geometry into Revit and start taking advantage of BIM.
+When the design starts to gel, import the geometry into Revit, convert the imported conceptual models into real building elements, and start taking advantage of BIM.